 Legacy Bound Books is a children’s publisher based in Ely, MN, with plenty in store for adults too.
 Believing that children are our greatest legacy, Legacy Bound publishes works that encourage creativity and imagination in their readers.

 Lerner Publishing is one of the nation’s largest independent children’s book publishers, focusing on fiction and non-fiction for children and young adults.
 With fourteen different imprints under their name, Lerner is committed to educating children in ways that are engaging and memorable.

 Living Justice Press is a nonprofit publisher focusing on community healing through restorative justice.
 Books published by Living Justice seek to elevate voices not otherwise heard by traditional publishers, so that readers may have ideas of justice challenged and transformed.

-Publishing both ebooks and printed works, Melage Press creates works of fiction in a wide array of genres.
-From romance and westerns to horror and science fiction, Melage has something for every reader’s taste in fiction.
+Publishing both ebooks and printed works, Melange Press creates works of fiction in a wide array of genres.
+From romance and westerns to horror and science fiction, Melange has something for every reader’s taste in fiction.

 Milkweed Editions is a non-profit publisher, founded in 1980 they have published over 350 books that range from fiction, non-fiction, and poetry.
 Milkweed is happy to work with debut and experimental writers, and seeks to publish works that spark a unique connection between authors and readers.

 As the publishing arm of the Minnesota Historical Society, Minnesota Historical Society Press is one of the leading authorities on the history of the state.
 They have three branches of publishing: their book press with three different imprints, Minnesota History Magazine, and MNopedia, a free online resource about Minnesota history.